Skip to main content

 }

-For complex forms, consider using state transitions instead of chained actions:
+For complex forms, consider using Brobot's state management system instead of chained actions:

 // Each action is clear and separated